MarlinFirmware/MarlinDocumentation/_development/getting_started_pull_requests.md

 Open the modified file (the file name didn't change but the time stamp did) and search for `<<<<<<< HEAD`.
 This marks the beginning of the code that could be newer than what you started with.
 The `=======` marks the boundary between the newer code and the original code in your file. `>>>>>>>` marks the end of of the code that needs attention. `#endif in wrong place` is the title of the commit that GIT couldn't automatically handle.

 It can be helpful to consult the copy you made just before opening the Git Shell.
-Sometimes you even have to download the latest RCBugFix to understand.
+Sometimes you even have to download the latest bugfix-1.1.x to understand.

 ![image48]({{ '/assets/images/docs/development/pull_images/pull_48.jpg' | prepend: site.baseurl }})